-The rear seats of your vehicle are equipped with built-in tether strap anchors located behind the seats as described below.

-The tether anchors in your vehicle are located on the roof panel in the cargo area.
+The rear seating positions of your vehicle are equipped with built-in tether strap anchors located behind the seats on the roof panel in the cargo area.

 The tether strap anchors in your vehicle are in the following positions:

 Attach the tether strap only to the appropriate tether anchor as shown.
 The tether strap may not work properly if attached somewhere other than the correct tether anchor.